Asynchronous Federated Reinforcement Learning with Policy Gradient Updates: Algorithm Design and Convergence Analysis: Experiments

 \textbf{Measurement:} All convergence performances are measured over $10$ runs with random seeds from $0$ to $9$.
 The solid lines in our main experimental results are the averaged results, and the shadowed areas are confidence intervals with the confidence level $95\%$.
 The lines are smoothed for better visualization.

-\textbf{Implementation:} Policies are parameterized by fully connected multi-layer perceptions (MLPs) with settings listed in Table \ref{table:hyperparameters}.
-We follow the practical settings in stable-baselines3 \cite{stable-baselines3} to update models with generalized advantage estimation (GAE) ($0.95$) \cite{schulman2018highdimensional} in our implementation.
-We use PyTorch \cite{paszke2019pytorch} to implement deep neural networks (DNNs).
+\textbf{Implementation:} Policies are parameterized by fully connected multi-layer perceptions (MLPs) with settings listed in Table \ref{table:hyperparameters} in Appendix \ref{app:experiments_comp}.
+We follow the practical settings in stable-baselines3 \citep{stable-baselines3} to update models with generalized advantage estimation (GAE) ($0.95$) \citep{schulman2018highdimensional} in our implementation.
+We use PyTorch \citep{paszke2019pytorch} to implement deep neural networks (DNNs).
 All tasks are trained on NVIDIA A100 GPUs with $40$ GB of memory.

 \textbf{Baselines:} We first consider the conventional PG approach with $N=1$, to see the effect of using multiple agents for improving sample complexity.
-We also consider the synchronous FedPG method as a baseline to observe the impact of asynchronous update for enhancing the time complexity.
-We note that only a few prior works have focused on the federated PG problem, and many existing works in federated supervised learning are not directly applicable to our federated RL setting.
+We then consider the synchronous FedPG method as a baseline to observe the impact of asynchronous updates on enhancing the time complexity.
+To see the effect of our delay-adaptive technique, we also consider the performance of AFedPG without the delay-adaptive updates, namely vanilla in Figure \ref{fig:fed_time}.
+Finally, we consider A3C~\citep{pmlr-v48-mniha16}, an asynchronous method designed for RL.
+We note that only a few prior works could be used on the federated PG problem, \textit{e.g.}, A3C, and many existing works in federated supervised learning are not directly applicable to our federated RL setting.

 \textbf{Performance metrics}: We consider the following metrics: \begin{enumerate} \item Rewards: the average trajectory rewards collected at each iteration; \item Convergence: rewards versus iterations during the training process; \item Time consumption: global time with certain numbers of collected samples. \end{enumerate}